 Conclusion: WhatsApp newsletter is the future of consuming news

 The WhatsApp newsletter is a perfect solution that complements the classic newsletter sent by e-mail.
 It’s not only a more personal way of communication with your clients, it’s also a very effective and simple platform.

 High open and click rates, as well as non-existent algorithms are probably the best arguments to get started with WhatsApp newsletters.

 Another plus is that customers can be retained in the long term.
 Also keep in mind that the costs of reaching customers again and again are significantly lower.
-In the post-cookie and post-retargeting times, customers who have saved the contact in their address book are worth their weight in gold.
+In the post-cookie and post-retargeting times, customers who have saved your company contact in their address book are worth their weight in gold.

 You want to find out more about the possibilities of WhatsApp newsletters?